elementor/wp2static/readme.txt

 = Features =

  * generates a standalone, static html copy of your whole WordPress website
- * auto-deploy to local folder, FTP, S3, Dropbox or GitHub
+ * auto-deploy to a local folder, ZIP file, FTP, S3, Dropbox, GitHub or Netlify
  * one site to unlimited export targets
  * specify extra files to include in the output (ie, dynamically loaded assets)
  * desktop notifications alert you to when exports are complete
- * multi-language support (English/Japanese currently)
+ * multi-language support (English/Japanese currently, Spanish and Chinese in progress)
+ * schedule unattended exports via the WP Crontrol plugin
+ * realtime logs visible during / saved after export
+ * asynchronous exports for some methods overcomes hosting limitations for large site exports

 This plugin produces a static HTML version of your wordpress install, incredibly useful for anyone who would like the publishing power of wordpress but whose webhost doesn't allow dynamic PHP driven sites - such as Dropbox.
 You can run your development site on a different domain or offline, and the plugin will change all relevant URLs when you publish your site.
 It's a simple but powerful plugin, and after hitting the publish button, the plugin will output a ZIP file of your entire site, ready to upload straight to it's new home.